robtweed/QOper8/README.md

 QOper8 allows you to define a pool of WebWorkers, to which messages that you create are automatically dispatched and handled.
 QOper8 manages the WebWorker pool for you automatically, bringing them into play and closing them down based on demand.
 Qoper8 allows you to determine how long a WebWorker process will persist.

+Qoper8 makes use of the standard WebWorker APIs, and uses its standard *postMessage()* API for communication between the main QOper8 process and each WebWorker.
+No other networking APIs or technologies are involved, and no external network traffic is conducted within QOper8's logic.

 *Note*: QOper8 closely follows the pattern and APIs of the Node.js-based [*QOper8-wt*](https://github.com/robtweed/qoper8-wt) module for Worker Thread pool management.